gilatoes/arduino-optiga-trust-x/missions/tasks.md

   - [ ]  If we purely use the public key and secret key to perform verification of data message what is the potential problem?
   - [ ]  What is the potential weakness using such approach?
-  - [ ]  After verifying the message, can Bob really trust its contents?
+  - [ ]  What is the possible method for Bob to implement such that Alice can trust the message indeed comes from him?

 ## Task 5: Replay attack